jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 We have the option to assign tags to this user but we will not do so at this time so click **Next**.

-On the review page we must make sure to download the the security keys as they contain both the **Access key id** and **Secret access key** we will use when we connect via the CLI.
+On the review page we must make sure to download the security keys as they contain both the **Access key id** and **Secret access key** we will use when we connect via the CLI.

 ## Creating An S3 Bucket